madskjeldgaard/Performative/README.md

 This library is a set of tools designed to help you design performative instruments and/or compositions in SuperCollider.

+One of the main goals of this library is to create a framework for managing and designing *musical perameters*: Parameters that contain compositional decision making and encourage structural improvisation.

+Interacting with the parameters should be as easy as possible.
+For this reason, all of them can be either set with direct values or using a normalized range of floating point numbers as inputs (0.0 to 1.0) — this makes it simple to map them to controllers, and it allows the creation of automatic GUI's, randomization, snapshots and other convenient tricks for interacting with them in complex and fun ways.

 ## Support

 Making this took a long time and effort.
 If you find it useful, please consider supporting with a donation: